Goodness-of-fit test for multi-layer stochastic block models: Introduction

 In single-layer networks modeled by the SBM model, the problem of determining the number of communities has been addressed through various statistical methods.
 To estimate $K$, notable approaches include network cross-validation \citep{chen2018network,li2020network}, Bayesian inference or composite likelihood Bayesian information criterion \citep{mcdaid2013improved,saldana2017many,hu2020corrected}, likelihood ratio tests \citep{LikeAos2017,ma2021determining}, spectrum of the Bethe Hessian matrices \citep{CanMK2022,hwang2024estimation}, and goodness-of-fit tests \citep{bickel2016hypothesis,lei2016goodness,dong2020spectral,hu2021using,jin2023optimal,wu2024spectral}.
 For brief reviews, see \citep{jin2023optimal}.
 However, multi-layer networks introduce unique challenges due to their layered complexity and intra-layer heterogeneity.
 Consequently, single-layer estimation techniques can not be immediately applied to estimate the number of communities for multi-layer networks.
 Therefore, specialized methodologies are required to handle the aggregation of information across multiple layers while preserving statistical tractability.
-To address this, this paper aims to propose an efficient method for estimating $K$ in multi-layer networks under the multi-layer SBM model.
-Our contributions are threefold: \begin{itemize} \item A sequential hypothesis testing algorithm: We develop a novel spectral-based goodness-of-fit test that leverages a normalized aggregation of layer-wise adjacency matrices.
-In detail, we introduce a test statistic based on the proposed normalized aggregation matrix to distinguish between adequate community structures (null hypothesis $H_0: K = K_0$) and underfitting (alternative hypothesis $H_1: K > K_0$) without requiring prior knowledge of $K$.
-The normalization ensures robustness to variations in edge probabilities across layers, a critical feature for real-world networks where layer-specific connectivity patterns can differ significantly. \item Theoretical guarantees: Under mild regularity conditions, we establish the asymptotic normality of the test statistic under the null hypothesis.
-This result is derived using recent advances in random matrix theory, particularly the analysis of linear spectral statistics for generalized Wigner matrices.
+To address this, we propose a novel, principled framework for estimating the number of communities \(K\) in multi-layer networks under the multi-layer SBM model.
+Our contributions are threefold: \begin{itemize} \item \textbf{A novel test statistic and its theoretical foundation}: We introduce a new goodness-of-fit test statistic based on a normalized aggregation of the layer-wise adjacency matrices.
+This construction is key to handling heterogeneous edge probabilities across layers.
+For this statistic, we establish its asymptotic normality under the null hypothesis \(H_0: K = K_0\) and prove its divergence under the alternative hypothesis \(H_1: K > K_0\).
+These theoretical results are derived using recent advances in random matrix theory, particularly the analysis of linear spectral statistics for generalized Wigner matrices.
 Notably, our theoretical analysis does not depend on the specific community detection algorithm used to estimate the community assignments.
 Instead, it only requires that the estimated communities satisfy certain misclustering error bounds—a condition that is achievable by many existing methods (e.g., bias-adjusted spectral clustering developed in \citep{lei2023bias}).
 This generality ensures the applicability of our framework across diverse algorithmic choices.
-To our knowledge, this is the first work to establish rigorous theoretical guarantees for estimating the number of communities under the multi-layer SBM. \item Empirical validation: Extensive experiments on synthetic and real-world multi-layer networks demonstrate the high accuracy of our approach in recovering the number of communities. \end{itemize}
+These properties provide the essential theoretical backbone for model specification testing. \item \textbf{Efficient sequential testing algorithms}: Building directly upon the above theoretical results, we design two computationally efficient sequential testing algorithms: the normalized aggregation spectral test (NAST) and the sequential ratio-based NAST (SR-NAST).
+We prove that both algorithms consistently estimate the true \(K\).
+To our knowledge, this is the first work to establish rigorous theoretical guarantees for estimating the number of communities under the multi-layer SBM. \item \textbf{Empirical validation}: Extensive experiments on synthetic and real-world multi-layer networks demonstrate the high accuracy of our approaches in recovering the number of communities. \end{itemize}